 April 8 at nine in the morning.
 And a second dose about a month later.

 How were you chosen for this study?

 Luck, above all.
 I heard about the study from a lab colleague who told me about the recruitment.
-I submitted my health information - they wanted to know my health and age history.
-I didn't expect to hear from them, because they had thousands of answers.
+I sent my health information: they wanted to know my health and age history.
+I did not expect to have news, because they had thousands of answers.
 But they chose me.
-I went for a physical and blood exam, and they explained the study to me.
+I went for a physical and blood test, and they explained the study to me.
 They asked me if I was still interested in volunteering for this coronavirus vaccine.
-I said yes and signed up.
+I said yes and I signed up.

 No. I was looking forward to the call.

 Did you tell your parents?
 What do they think?

 My parents had it while I was on my way to do the first physical exam.
 I also told my girlfriend at that moment.
 I think my parents are proud: my mother is a little worried, understandably.

 I think there are some small risks.
 The first is anaphylactic shock, which can be a problem for a small number of people and is not a unique risk in this study.
 Another small risk, and it is not clear whether it is relevant to covid-19, is called “antibody-dependent enhancement” (when a vaccine worsens a disease).